measurement-kit/mkbuild/README.md

 having to keep the submodules up to date, we automatically generate files and scripts implementing the same functionality.

-Because this tool generates standalone `CMakeLists.txt` and shell scripts, it means that it can easily be replaced with better tools, or no tools, in the future, without any annoyance.
-Yet, the burden of keeping in sync the subrepos is gone and it is replaced with the much lower burden of running `mkbuild` from time to time to stay in sync.
+Because this tool generates standalone `CMakeLists.txt` and `docker.sh`, it means that it can easily be replaced with better tools, or no tools.
+Yet, the burden of keeping in sync the subrepos is gone and it is replaced with the much lower burden of running `mkbuild` from time to time to sync.

-An earlier design of this tool was such that `CMakeLists.txt` and the scripts were not committed to the repository.
-Yet, this is probably not advisable as it may lead to non reproducible continuous integration builds, because the newly generated CMakeLists.txt or scripts may differ.
-In any case, should we decided that _not committing_ `CMakeLists.txt` and the scripts into the repository is instead better, we just need to update the build instructions to mention to compile and run `mkbuild` as the first step.
+An earlier design of this tool was such that `CMakeLists.txt` and `docker.sh` were not committed to the repository.
+Yet, this is probably not advisable since it may lead to non reproducible continuous integration builds, because the newly generated `CMakeLists.txt` and/or `docker.sh` may differ.
+In any case, should we decided that _not committing_ these files into the repository is instead better, we just need to update the build instructions to mention to compile and run `mkbuild` as the first step.

 ## Travis CI

-The `.travis.yml` file should look like
+The `.travis.yml` file should look like:

 ```YAML
 language: c++